cgkineo/adapt-submitAll/README.md

 ##### **buttonText** (string)

 Sets the text that appears for the visual submit all button.
+The default value is `Submit all`.

 ##### **ariaLabel** (string)

 Defines the text for the submit all button that is read out by screen readers.
+The default value is `Submit all`.

 ### Notes